Evyweb/ioctopus/README.md

 const myService = container.get<MyServiceInterface>(DI.MY_SERVICE);
 ```
 The dependencies do not need to be registered in the same module as the one that is using them.
-Note that the module name used as a key is a symbol.
+Note that the module name used as a key can be a symbol or a string.

 #### Modules override